 A Brooklyn native, Matty has been making big moves and is being recognized for his work in the New York City and national music scenes.
 Don’t let his young looks fool you – this experienced musician started on drums at age five, and within a few short years he was sneaking into bars and clubs to sit in with as many musicians as possible.
 As a teenager, Matty started working as a musician for hire, making his mark performing on major television shows, national tours and studio work with some legendary heavy hitters.

-In between writing material for his solo projects, Matty developed all facets of his talents by performing and producing.
 He got his first taste of fame playing bass in TV personality Damien Fahey’s band, The Classic Futures.
-In addition to cowriting and co-producing their debut album, Another Way, Matty performed with The Classic Futures on MTV’s TRL and toured the Northeast.
-The band’s exposure created major buzz; they were covered by Access Hollywood and every major music blog.
+In addition to co-writing and co-producing their debut release, Another Way, Matty performed with The Classic Futures on MTV’s TRL as well as on tour throughout the Northeast.
 His experience with them helped him discover his skill for studio work.
 “I love making parts and sounds feel multi-dimensional,” Matty states.
 “I really love producing.”

 In early 2008, Matty chose to stop touring and focus on producing in order to create marketable music for young artists.
 “I quickly went from red carpets to dingy studio carpets in recording studios,” says Matty.
 And so, the music incubator 825 Records was born.
 Matty works closely with every artist on the 825 roster, using his songwriting and producing expertise to craft raw materials info polished, finished musical gems.
 He built a small team to drive the marketing and publicity campaigns of each artist and gained wide regard in the industry as a label that stays true to its independent roots.
 “Artist development is best put into the hands of the artists themselves,” said David Weiss in Sonicscoop.com.